Myers–Briggs Type Indicator: Validity and utility

 The content of the MBTI scales is problematic.
 In 1991, a National Academy of Sciences committee reviewed data from MBTI research studies and concluded that only the I-E scale has high correlations with comparable scales of other instruments and low correlations with instruments designed to assess different concepts, showing strong validity.
 In contrast, the S-N and T-F scales show relatively weak validity.
 The 1991 review committee concluded at the time there was "not sufficient, well-designed research to justify the use of the MBTI in career counseling programs".
 This study based its measurement of validity on "criterion-related validity (i.e. does the MBTI predict specific outcomes related to interpersonal relations or career success/job performance?)."
 The committee stressed the discrepancy between popularity of the MBTI and research results stating, "the popularity of this instrument in the absence of proven scientific worth is troublesome."
 There is insufficient evidence to make claims about utility, particularly of the four letter type derived from a person's responses to the MBTI items.

 Lack of objectivity

 The accuracy of the MBTI depends on honest self-reporting.
 Unlike some personality questionnaires, such as the 16PF Questionnaire, the Minnesota Multiphasic Personality Inventory, or the Personality Assessment Inventory, the MBTI does not use validity scales to assess exaggerated or socially desirable responses.
 As a result, individuals motivated to do so can fake their responses.
-One study found a weak but statistically significant correlation between the MBTI judging scale and the Eysenck Personality Questionnaire lie scale, suggesting that more socially conformant individuals are more likely to be considered judging according to the MBTI.
-If respondents "fear they have something to lose, they may answer as they assume they should."
-However, the MBTI ethical guidelines state, "It is unethical and in many cases illegal to require job applicants to take the Indicator if the results will be used to screen out applicants."
-The intent of the MBTI is to provide "a framework for understanding individual differences, and... a dynamic model of individual development".
+One 2000 study in the journal Pastoral Psychology found a weak but statistically significant correlation between the MBTI judging scale and the Eysenck Personality Questionnaire lie scale, suggesting that more socially conformant individuals according to that questionnaire are more likely to be considered judging according to the MBTI.